manavld/GroceryStoreAI/README.md

 * **Dependent**

-Goes to the store when his shift starts, waits and observes clients if they need help, helps the clients when they do, goes home when shift ends.
+Goes to the store when his shift starts, waits and observes clients if they need help, helps the clients when they do, goes home when shift ends.For dependent movements, when a client needs your help to decide wich product will buy, you have to click the dependent, and then click the client.
+Afterwards the dependent will talk with the client and help him decide, so he goes home happy.

 <img src="DependentScreenshot.jpg" alt="Dependent Screenshot" width="150" height="120">